thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Of course, users may create their own dialects (even extending the Standard one) if they want to define their own processing logic while taking advantage of the library's advanced features.
-A Template Engine can be configured several dialects at a time.
+Thymeleaf can be configured to use Several dialects at a time.

 > The official Thymeleaf-spring3 and thymeleaf-spring4 integration packages
 > both define a dialect called the "SpringStandard Dialect", mostly equivalent